theScottyJam/snap.js/README.md

 ## Project Structure

-The documentation is stored as markdown files, found inside of the content/ directory.
-Before deployment, a script is run, that's combine everything in `content/`, into a couple of json files, which will be used by the webpage to populate itself.
+The website content is stored as markdown files found inside of the content/ directory.
+Before deployment, a script is run, that's combine everything in `content/` into a couple of json files, which will be used by the webpage to populate itself.

 The rest of the source code is found inside of src/.
 It's not intended to be the cleanest code, but it does the job.